aji3/xlscript/README.md

 }
 ```

-Calling `$empLogic` from Excel will look like this.
+Logic to call `$empLogic` from Excel will look like this.

 ![image](https://user-images.githubusercontent.com/23234132/57056481-d514e780-6cdd-11e9-8b47-53aeaa596b35.png)

 The points are as follows.

 * You can call methods from Excel by `$empLogic.saveEmployee`.
 * This method receives a `Employee` instance, but employees is a list of `XlBean` instances and can not be passed as it is.
-By calling `XlBean#of`, we map `XlBean` to an instance of `Employee`.
+By using `XlBean#of`, we map `XlBean` to an instance of `Employee`.
 This method is a standard method of ** xlbean **.
 * `$index` is an implicit variable of **xlscript**.
-When reading a table, return the row number.
+This variable has a row number when reading a table.

 Thus, it was possible to **easily integrate programs implemented in a general development process into Excel. **This enables complex and robust programs and natural integration.

 ## Advanced-4.
-Calling logics defined in Excel from external program
+Define logics in Excel and call it from external program

-All the samples so far used Groovy to process the data defined in Excel.
+All the examples so far used Groovy to process the data defined in Excel and when a simple read step is done, everything is evaluated and completed.
-This is the last example, but let's define the logic, not the data.
+This is the last example, but let's define the logic in Excel for external program to call.

 Consider the case where data format conversion is required when sending the `employees` defined above to a certain system.
 The requirement is to convert it into a CSV file with such fields.